The original cover price of the paperback was £6.99, but you can buy the digital version for just £4, then download and start reading straight away.

 You know, a good downshifter loves to practice their ‘blagging skills’…

-To that end, I thought you might like to hear about Jail Break 2010 from my good friend, Olly Joseph.
+To that end, I thought you might like to hear about Jail Break 2010 from one of my good friends.

 What does £10 buy?
 A cinema ticket, a CD, a couple gallons of fuel maybe?
 Or on 27 & 28th February 2010 your £10 (entry fee) could take you all over the world!